 Check out my new professional photos!
-I am a glamour girl!
+I am a very handsome boy!

 Autumn and Oaklee have been in foster care for just over 6 months.
 They both have become pretty independent of each other, trusting their foster mom and are no longer frightened.
 We have determined that they can be separated and no longer will be adopted out as a bonded pair.